mmcc007/screenshots/README.md

 Note: images generated for those devices where framing is disabled are probably not suitable for upload, but can be used for local review.

+Note: orientation on iOS simulators is implemented using an AppleScript script which requires granting permission on first use.

 # Record/Compare Mode
 _Screenshots_ can be used to monitor any unexpected changes to the UI by comparing the new screenshots to previously recorded screenshots.
 Any differences will be highlighted in a 'diff' image for review.